A Practical Guide to the Agile Product Canvas

 The above image shows the logical steps to take to create a Product Canvas.
-One step leading to the next, starting with a recap of the Product Vision, the research into the actual users of the product and creation of Personas, all the way to the creation of Ready Stories for the first sprint.
+One step leads to the next, starting with a recap of the Product Vision, the research into the actual users of the product, and the creation of Personas, all the way to the creation of Ready Stories for the first sprint.

 Note that the Constraints are drawn parallel to the creation of User Journeys.
 It is also possible to do it beforehand as some constraints may or may not affect the User Journeys.

 The Product Vision box is nothing more than a summary of the Product Vision Board.
-A good way to get there is asking yourself how you would describe the most important parts of the vision in only one or two sentences.
+A good way to get there is to ask yourself how you would describe the most important parts of the vision in only one or two sentences.